-Heart disease risk is determined based on your test results.
+Your chance of having heart disease is determined based on your test results:

-It's important to note that inflammation due to other conditions, such as an infection, illness, or a serious flare-up of arthritis, can raise CRP levels.
-Before getting the CRP test, tell your doctor what other medical conditions you have.
+It's important to note that inflammation due to other things, like an infection, illness, or serious flare-up of arthritis, can also raise CRP levels.
+So before you get the CRP test, make sure to tell your doctor what other medical conditions you have.

 Should I Have My C-Reactive Protein Level Tested?

-Having more of the following risk factors increases your risk of heart disease.
+The more of these risk factors you have, the higher your risk of heart disease:

 What's the Treatment for High C-Reactive Protein?